-In rural small towns in the United States hackers are working on merging man and machine.
+In rural small towns in the United States hackers are working on the fusion of man and machine.
 They develop devices and gadgets to implant into their own bodies, becoming guinea pigs of a transhuman future.
 Their risky experiments and strong faith into technology’s emancipatory potential challenges science, medicine and ethics equally.

 Berlin-based photographer Hannes Wiedemann followed the US-american bodyhacking community in 2015/16.
 The age-long myth of enhancement, the future, and innovation, today, is predominantly illustrated via an aesthetics of smooth interfaces; he offers a counterproposal with makeshift arrangements, dirty interiors, and ruthless high-resolution images of corporality.

 ‘Grinders’ by Hannes Wiedemann